gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Another categorisation of climbing shoes you can find online is ‘neutral,’ ‘moderate’/‘intermediate,’ and ‘aggressive.’
 These usually comprise downturn, heel tensioning, and potentially also asymmetry.
-The implicit assumption is that these factors increase simultaneously from a flat, low-tension, low asymmetry shoe to a highly downturned, high-tension, high asymmetry shoe.
+The implicit assumption is that these factors increase simultaneously from a flat, low tension, low asymmetry shoe to a highly downturned, high tension, high asymmetry shoe.

 That is not an unreasonable shorthand (but keep in mind it *is* a simplification), as long as you don’t mix it up with the assumption that the progression from ‘neutral’ to ‘aggressive’ mirrors a progression from ‘beginner’ to ‘advanced,’ or low to high performance shoe.